 You can configure Tableau Server to use Secure Sockets Layer (SSL) encrypted communications on all external HTTP traffic.
-Setting up SSL ensures that access to Tableau Server is secure and that sensitive information passed between the web browser and the server or Tableau Desktop and the server is protected.
-Steps on how to configure the server for SSL are described in the topic below; however, you must first acquire a certificate from a trusted authority, and then import the certificate files into Tableau Server.
+Setting up SSL ensures that access to Tableau Server is secure and that sensitive information passed between the server and Tableau clients—such as Tableau Desktop, Tableau Mobile, the REST API, and so on—is protected.
+Steps on how to configure the server for SSL are described this topic; however, you must first acquire a certificate from a trusted authority, and then import the certificate files into Tableau Server.

 Acquire an Apache SSL certificate from a trusted authority (for example, Verisign, Thawte, Comodo, GoDaddy).
 You can also use an internal certificate issued by your company.
 Wildcard certificates, which allow you to use SSL with many host names within the same domain, are also supported.

-- SSL certificate file—Must be a valid PEM-encoded x509 certificate with the extension .crt.
+The CA certificate file must be a valid PEM-encoded X509 certificate with the extension

-Note: If you have multiple trusted Certificate Authorities (CAs) you can copy and paste the entire contents of each CA certificate, including the "BEGIN CERTIFICATE" and "END CERTIFICATE" lines, into a new file, then save the file as CAs.crt.
-In SSL CA certificate file, browse to the location of this new file.
+.crt.
+If you have multiple trusted certificate authorities, you can copy and paste the entire contents of each CA certificate, including the "BEGIN CERTIFICATE" and "END CERTIFICATE" lines, into a new file, and then save the file as

 You can configure a Tableau Server cluster to use SSL.
-If the primary node is the only one running the gateway process (which it does by default), you need to configure SSL only on that node, using the steps described earlier.
+If the initial node is the only one running the gateway process (which it does by default), you need to configure SSL only on that node, using the steps described in this topic.